scferro/autonomous_rc_car/README.md

 Once the repo is cloned, build the packages in the workspace by simply using `colcon build`.
 Building takes ~1 minutes on the Jetson.
 Cross compilation can be used to accelerate this process if desired.

+## Visualize in RViz
+To visualize the URDF in RViz, the command `ros2 launch rviz_description car_rviz.launch.py` can be used.
+If you would like to manually adjust the joints in the visualization, use `ros2 launch rviz_description car_rviz.launch.py use_jsp:=jsp_gui`.

 ## Xbox Controller
 Many of the nodes in this repo can be controlled with an Xbox Controller by using the `controller_interface` node.
 This node, and the `joy` node which is also required to be running, can be launched with the command `ros2 launch car_control controller.launch.xml`.
 Note that this launches the controller only, not the car.